tara-m-harwood/WiTTY_Women/README.md

 end

 Features
-Option to take quiz or exit program
-Three randomized quotes provided with choices of authors to select Correct or incorrect answers noted after each quote question with correct answer provided Final Score provided based upon answers
-Upon completion of quiz, option to take new quiz or exit program
+* Take a quiz from a selection of quotes from prominent female authors!
+* See your score and continue to build your knowlege!

 To-do list
-Refactor and streamline code
-Add API functionality to return a recipe for chosen taco
+* Add an option for users to save their log-in information for repeat visits
+* Compare your score to other users
+* Build bank of writers and quotes
+* Add a randomized quote feature
+* Ability to save quotes to user profile

 Status
-Project is completed with potential to expand functionality and DRY out code.
+* Project is completed with potential to expand functionality and DRY out code.

 Inspiration
-Our goal was to share these words of wisdom and engage users to awknowledge the women responsible for this inspiration!
-Our hope was to build an interactive application that helped our users expand their knowlege.
+* Our goal is to share these words of wisdom and engage users to awknowledge the women responsible for this inspiration!
+Our hope is to provide an interactive application that helps our users expand their knowlege.

 Created by Tara Harwood and Marnie Robinson